In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 receive the content of the hello.txt

-archive member.Note that in practice we rarely need to build the OSPath directly like
+archive member.Note that in practice we rarely need to build the OSPath directly as

-in the example above, because the OSPath object is passed already from
+demonstrated in the example above, because usually an OSPath object is received

 )